-- 21. Any BCIA meetings of Registrants may be held by electronic means and include: - (a) The annual general meeting, which must be held no later than June 30 in each calendar year; - (b) A general meeting called by the Board on its own motion; - (c) A general meeting upon the written request of five (5) Registrant Board Members or fifty (50) Registrants in good standing.
+- 21. Any BCIA meetings of Registrants may be held by electronic means and include: - (a) the annual general meeting, which must be held no later than June 30th in each calendar year;

+- (b) a general meeting called by the Council on its own motion; - (c) a general meeting upon the written request of five (5) Councillors or of fifty (50) Registrants in good standing.